MID-CITIES TEEN BOOK FEST • OCTOBER 16, 2020

 Rebecca Balcárcel’s debut novel, The Other Half of Happy, is a Pura Belpré Honor Book and was named one of Booklist’s Top Ten First Novels of 2019 as well as a Notable Book by American Library Services for Children.
 Rebecca pets her cat when she is not serving the students of Tarrant County College as Associate Professor English or eating popcorn.
 She took her MFA from Bennington Writing Seminars, and she analyzes literature on her YouTube channel, SixMinuteScholar, for 25,000 subscribers.
 Her next book features a kid whose Guatemalan dad reveals a secret that changes her life forever.

 Samantha Mabry credits her tendency toward magical thinking to her Grandmother Garcia, who would wash money in the kitchen sink to rinse off any bad spirits.
 She teaches writing and Latino literature at a community college in Dallas, where she lives with her husband, a historian, and a cat named Mouse.
-She is the author of A Fierce and Subtle Poison and All the Wind in the World.
+She is the author of A Fierce and Subtle Poison, All the Wind in the World, and Tigers, Not Daughters.
 Samantha is represented by Algonquin Young Readers.